facebookresearch/fairseq/examples/mms/README.md

 ### LID

-Prepare two files in this format
+Prepare two files in this format.
+Each manifest line contains <audio> and <number_of_sample>
 ```
 #/path/to/manifest.tsv
 /
-/path/to/audio1.wav
+/path/to/audio1.wav	180000
-/path/to/audio2.wav
+/path/to/audio2.wav	240000
-/path/to/audio3.wav
+/path/to/audio3.wav	160000

 # /path/to/manifest.lang
 eng 1